To the content

 Salzburg line

-Once completed, the Salzburg line will ensure energy security for Salzburg and the rest of Austria.
+The Salzburg line ensures energy security for Salzburg and the rest of Austria.
 The line is also crucial to reaching Austria’s climate targets, which makes it one of the most important infrastructure projects underway today.

 Security of supply and sustainable integration of renewable energy.